 Sprouting your seeds before cooking is a HUGE & vital step in the waffle making process.
 Sprouting the seeds will literally wake up your seeds leaving them easier to digest and break down with digesting them.
 Sprouting the grains will provide a higher mineral and nutrient content for your seeds – think high protein, starch & nutrients.
 Sprouting your seeds, grains, legumes, and nuts is an ancient practice in many cultures and has made its way back to the health communities.
 It’s a practice that I have taken onto after practice of thinking ahead and totally worth it.
 I can feel the difference in my digestive system with less bloating and gas.

 - Add 2-3 tablespoons of Lakanto’s raw monk fruit and cinnamon for a sweet waffle

-- Turn your waffles maker between the 3rd and 4th setting on your waffle maker – I use this one from Amazon.
+- Turn your waffle maker between the 3rd and 4th setting on your waffle maker – I use this one from Amazon.

 - When I soak/sprout my seeds I used this mason jar from Amazon.

 - I haven’t tried it but Tara from Happy Bellies recommends making pancakes from the same batter.
 She also has loads of yummy waffle topper suggestions.

-- Make them a full savory meal with sauteed vegetables, and homemade mayo.
+- Make them a full savory meal with avocado, & sauteed vegetables.

 - When we travel somewhere these waffles are my favorite go-to snack to bring along or even meal when I can get into the kitchen to make a side of veggies or just order veggies at a restaurant and pull out the waffles to enjoy them with.

 - Update on the blog!
-MAKE SURE to SHAKE your jar a couple times a day to make sure even the bottle of the jar is getting water. 🙂 xo
+MAKE SURE to SHAKE your jar a couple times a day to make sure the bottom of the jar is getting water too. 🙂 xo

 *I will only recommend products I passionately believe in & want you to know that when I make a recommendation, I may receive a referral fee.